On Tuesday, the 3rd of April, I was doing math in my…

 You’ll learn how to submit your sitemap to Google so that it can crawl and index your store more quickly.

-Your XML Sitemap can be found at yourstore.com/sitemap.xml.
+Your XML Sitemap is available at yourstore.com/sitemap.xml.

 This section must be included when submitting your sitemap.
 It also contains links to all of your products, product images, pages, collections, and blog posts.